Nivax07/my-reads/README.md

 - `npm run start`: runs the app in development mode
 - `npm run build`: builds the app for production to the build folder
-- `npm run deploy`: deploys the app to GitHub Pages
 - `npm run test`: runs the test watcher in an interactive mode

 ## Running the project